Ocean County, New Jersey

 Utility liens and code violations adding to the debt?
 On vacant Ocean County properties, unpaid water, sewer, and utility charges can be rolled into the annual tax sale as municipal liens.
 Code violation fines add further expense.
 These combined liens create a separate foreclosure exposure on top of any mortgage issues.

 Heirs cannot agree on what to do with the property?
 Multi-heir estates are common when a retired parent in Ocean County passes away and adult children live in different states.
-A direct cash offer provides a clear, equitable resolution without a prolonged partition action or family conflict.
+A direct written option can provide a clear resolution to compare without a prolonged partition action or family conflict.

 Official New Jersey & Ocean County Resources